-Next, we asked the participants to analyze the metrics in Table \ref{tb:exp2_metrics} and answer, for each experiment, the second question of the survey: \begin{itemize}[leftmargin=0pt] \item[] Question 2 - Which metric corroborates with your opinion? \end{itemize} Question 2 was also closed with three joint options: \textit{F1}, \textit{NAB score}, or \textit{Other}.
-The main goal of Question 2 was to assess the metrics (and corresponding evaluation approach) that would further the selection of the most suitable detection method in that particular application scenario, according to specialist opinion.
+Q2 was also closed with three joint options: \textit{F1}, \textit{NAB score}, or \textit{Other}.
+The main goal of Q2 was to assess the metrics (and corresponding evaluation approach) that would foster the selection of the most suitable detector in that particular application scenario.